Bandwidth/bandwidth.github.io/account/guides/bandwidthAccountStructure.md

 ## Application

-The application is where you set your callback URL(s) and associate a Location or Locations.
+The application is where you set your callback URL(s) and associate one or more Locations.
 Depending on the services you are subscribed to, you have the option to create singular Messaging and Voice Applications within the Bandwidth Dashboard.
 Applications fall under the Account itself and do not live under a single Sub-account or Location.
 However, to use an application, it is required that you associate at least one Location.
 Once this association is created, whenever a messaging or voice event happens on one of your telephone numbers, Bandwidth checks to see which application that Location is associated with to determine the correct callback URL for the messaging or voice event callback to be sent.

 Applications may have multiple Locations associated with them, but it is important to note that a Location can only be associated with one voice application and one messaging application at a time.